 View our Holiday Safety Tips.

 The City and County of Denver requires that all homes have functioning smoke detectors, carbon monoxide detectors and fire extinguishers--devices that have proven effective nationally in reducing the risk of death in home fires.
+Although the Denver Fire Department does not typically enforce the installation, inspection and maintenance of smoke detectors, carbon monoxide detectors and fire extinguishers in single family residences (structures designed for human habitation by persons comprising a single family) we do strongly recommend and urge those living in single family homes to install and maintain these proven life safety devices.
 Read the Residential Fire Safety Handout, which explains the requirements.

 If you are a resident or an owner/manager of a multi-family residence, such as an apartment house or a condominium association, there are special requirements for periodic testing and reporting of these systems for multi-family residences.
-If you are a tenant at a multi-family residence, then you will need to inform your HOA/Management company that you have inspected your smoke alarms and CO (carbon monoxide) detectors and have replaced the batteries, unless the management is doing the required maintenance for you.
-Download and read the Residential Fire Safety Equipment Report and provide the report to your HOA/management company.
-If you are an HOA/owner/or management company, then you will need to fill out a Certificate of Compliance verifying that you have reminded your tenants and owners of their responsibility to check their smoke alarms or CO detectors, or that you have entered the property and have performed this maintenance yourself.
+If you are a tenant at a multi-family residence, then you will need to inform your HOA/Management company that you have inspected your smoke alarms and CO (carbon monoxide) detectors and have replaced the batteries (unless the management is doing the required maintenance for you).
+Download and read the Residential Fire Safety Equipment Report and annually provide the completed report to your HOA/management company.
+If you are an HOA/owner/or management company, then you will need to fill out a Certificate of Compliance verifying that you have reminded your tenants and owners of their responsibility to check their smoke alarms or CO detectors, or that you have entered the property and have performed this maintenance to the life safety devices yourself.

 In 2007, there were an estimated 399,000 reported home structure fires and 2,865 associated civilian deaths in the United States.
 Fire can spread rapidly through your home, leaving you as little as two minutes to escape safely once the alarm sounds.
 Your ability to get out depends on advance warning from smoke alarms, and advance planning — a home fire escape plan that everyone in your family is familiar with and has practiced.